 Eskom's Transmission is currently supplying the Tshwane municipality with electricity.
 However, Tshwane has applied for new supply points as well as a step load increase from Eskom.
 Consequently, the City of Tshwane Electricity Supply Scheme which will involve the construction of four new substations, namely: Eskom Phoebus (400/275/132 kV) Substation; Eskom Verwoerdburg (400/275/132kV) Substation; Eskom Anderson (400/275/132kV) Substation and the Tshwane (400/132kV) Wildebeest Substation.
-The Tshwane Strengthening Project (hereafter referred to as the Eskom Project) involves some of these components as well as the construction of new power lines.
+The Tshwane Strengthening Project Phase 1 (hereafter referred to as the Eskom Project) involves some of these components as well as the construction of new power lines.

 The proposed Eskom Project may impact on South Africa's 'national estate' which comprises a wide range of heritage resources, some of which may occur in the Eskom Project Area (see see Box 1).
-Savannah Environmental, the company responsible for compiling an Environmental Impact Assessment (EIA) report for the Eskom Project, therefore commissioned the author to conduct a Phase I Heritage Impact Assessment (HIA) study as required by Section 38 of the National Heritage Resources Act (No 25 of 1999) for the Eskom Project Area.
+Savannah Environmental, the company responsible for the management of the Environmental Impact Assessment (EIA) process and compiling of the EIA report for the Eskom Project, therefore commissioned the author to conduct a Phase I Heritage Impact Assessment (HIA) study as required by Section 38 of the National Heritage Resources Act (No 25 of 1999) for the Eskom Project Area.